 Tips for submitting your variants:

-size_system.
+[size_system].
 Providing these details helps us show your ads when people search for these types of characteristics.
-In your product data, you can use the parent SKU as the
+In your product data, you can use the parent SKU as the item group ID

 - Submit the correct image and price for the variant you're advertising.
 For example, imagine you're promoting a personalized phone case with a blue polka dot pattern.
 Patterned cases cost more than plain cases.
 Submit an image which shows the blue polka dots, and a price that covers the full cost of this specific product variation.